MicrosoftDocs/memdocs/memdocs/intune/enrollment/corporate-identifiers-add.md

 *Applies to Android, iOS/iPadOS, and Windows*

-Upload the CSV file you created in [Step 1:Create CSV file](#step-1-create-csv-file) to add corporate identifiers.
+Upload the CSV file you created in [Step 1: Create CSV file](#step-1-create-csv-file) to add corporate identifiers.

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 1. Go to **Devices** > **Enrollment**.